 “Too much time spent picking the low-hanging fruit means less time watering the tree.
 Eventually the tree stops growing.”

-No amount of one-off martech wonders, webinars, or targeted LinkedIn ads can make up for a lack of strategic direction.
+No amount of one-off martech wonders, webinars, or targeted social media ads can make up for a lack of strategic direction.

 So, before your business starts flirting with yet another one-off campaign, make sure you’ve got a plan in place to drive the tactical choices that can meet your marketing goals.

 5 ways putting tactics before strategy stunts growth